og-pr/public_ticket.520/README.md

 React-Native Monorepo 1
 =================
 This is a simple monorepo.
 The app is called "tenta" (Latin for try or test).
-It shows how to share code between different platforms
-(Web, Android, & iOS) when using React-Native & React-Native-Web.
+It shows how to share code between different platforms (Web, Android, & iOS) when using React-Native & React-Native-Web.

 The key to code sharing is React-Native's [Platform-specific extensions](https://facebook.github.io/react-native/docs/platform-specific-code.html#platform-specific-extensions).
 React-Native will detect when the extension ```.native.js``` , ```.ios.js``` or ```.android.js``` is used and load the relevant platform file when required.

-The main benefit is to share application logic while keeping the rendering of individual components unique to each platform.
+The main benefit of monorepos is to share application logic while keeping the rendering of individual components unique to each platform.
 Development is mobile-first AND then webapp.

 Installation
 ============